praszuk/josm-plbuildings-plugin/README.md

   - Preventing house details simplification (e.g. detached->house)
   - Avoiding breaking `building:levels` if selected `building:levels` + `roof:levels` are equal to a new `building:levels`.
 - Post-checking imported building (looking for uncommon tags).
+- Statuses (current state of import action).
+- GUI Sidebar (Toggle Dialog) with (current: status, data source, section with the latest tags and uncommon tag indicator).

 ## How to use it
 Move the cursor to a building and press `CTRL + SHIFT + 1`.